 At the Johnson Controls Inc. (JCI) auto battery manufacturing plant in Holland, Ohio, a multiple-phase construction project was needed to significantly increase production capacity of automotive Absorbent Glass Mat (AGM) batteries.

-The GPS Design/Build Advantage: putting the owner’s process first
+The GPS Design/Build Advantage puts the owner’s process first

-GEM Inc. knew that using a traditional construction method for this project was not going to work as designs must be created around the owner’s process, not done to spec.
-By using the GEM Process Solutions (GPS) system for this project, the project was not only feasible, but could be done affordably.
+Based on the complexity, traditional construction methods for this project would not work as designs would need to be created around the owner’s process, not done to spec.
+By using the Guided Process Solutions (GPS) system for this project, the project was not only feasible, but could be done affordably.

 Preconstruction planning enabled a complex build, with the plant still running

 Careful preconstruction planning and the ability to adapt as the equipment design evolved were essential factors to the success of this installation.

 The first phase of the project called for a new processing tower, however, a simple installation wasn’t going to be possible since the roof of the plant was a unique design with post-tensioned concrete roof panels.
 For a tower to be installed, the complicated roof had to be supported and removed.
 Portions of the roof large enough to bring the tower’s support columns through were cut.
 The new concrete foundations for the tower were poured beneath existing battery equipment as it was operating.

 The 75-foot high, multi-level tower was then constructed above the existing roof and equipment.
 Once completed, the battery line was relocated, and three levels of supporting process equipment were connected with the facility’s upper floors.